El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 It's got to be reversed.

-And so if you really want to fix this country, we have got to begin implementing conservative values and philosophies by people who know it, love it, believe it, can explain it.
+And so if you really want to fix this country, we have got to begin implementing conservative values and philosophies by people who know it, love it, believe it, can explain it, and can make it happen.

-Because most the American people, I am convinced the vast majority of American people are conservative in the way they raise their kids, in the way they live their lives, in the way they hope for their future.
+Because most, the American people, I am convinced, the vast majority of American people are conservative in the way they raise their kids, in the way they live their lives, in the way they hope for their future.

 Now, conservatism has been so tarnished by reputation.

-It's been so besmirched and impugned that a lot of people think that it's something that it isn't, which is why it's very important to have somebody who actually is and can articulate it, can promote it, explain it, because it's just common, ordinary, everyday values, morality, and so forth, rooted in individual liberty and freedom.
+It's been so besmirched and impugned that a lot of people think that it's something that it isn't, which is why it's very important to have somebody who actually is and can articulate it, promote it, explain it, because it's just common, ordinary, everyday values, morality, and so forth rooted in individual liberty and freedom.

 It's the exact opposite of what we have had dominating and running this country for the last seven years and arguably much longer than that.